TechnitiumSoftware/DnsServer/build.md

 ```

 7. Install the DNS server as a systemd service.

+Note!
+Skip this step if you wish to build and use docker image.

 ```
 $ sudo mkdir -p /opt/technitium/dns
 $ sudo cp -r DnsServer/DnsServerApp/bin/Release/publish/* /opt/technitium/dns